sleet-rs/near-kit-tool-box-rs/docs/tools.md

 #### FastNear Transactions API server

-See how to use at https://tx.main.fastnear.com/, use this to get transaction data to see if transaction was successful or to see sample transactions with different smart contracts
+See how to use at https://tx.main.fastnear.com/, use this to get transaction data to see if transaction was successful or to see sample transactions with different smart contracts.
+Ask for tx hash, check tx history for contract address

 #### NEAR CLI RS